apache/mxnet/docs/how_to/multi_devices.md

 > To use distributed training, we need to compile with `USE_DIST_KVSTORE=1`
 > (see [MXNet installation guide](http://mxnet.io/get_started/setup.html) for more options).

-Launching a distributed job is little bit different than running on a single machine.
+Launching a distributed job is a little bit different than running on a single machine.
 MXNet provides [tools/launch.py](https://github.com/dmlc/mxnet/blob/master/tools/launch.py) to start a job by using `ssh`, `mpi`, `sge`, or `yarn`.